yesiknowjava/theodorecaputihugo/content/publications/2020-hydroxychloroquine-searches/index.md

 ---
-title: "Internet Searches for Unproven COVID-19 Therapies in the United States"
+title: "Internet Searches for Unproven and Potentially Hazardous COVID-19 Therapies in the United States"

 authors:
 - "Michael Liu"